Final project - SuperTuxKart ice hockey

 - 40pts originality of the idea.
 How many things did you try?
 Do you understand how your strategy works?

 - 30pts average number of goals scored per game.
 Linearly from 0 to 1.
-We will compute the average against the game AI or the rest of the class and use the better of the two.
+We will compute the average against the TAs agents.

 - 30pts writeup.
 Structure of the writeup, exposition, how well is the idea motivated and explained.

-- 15 pts extra credit for the top 3 teams in the competition (15pts winner, 10pts second, 5pts third).
+- 15 pts extra credit for the top 3 teams per agent type in the competition (15pts winner, 10pts second, 5pts third).

 Hints